roniemartinez/dude/docs/advanced/12_pyppeteer.md

     1. Download recent version of Chromium

-## Required changes to your code in order to use Pyppeteer
+## Required changes to your script in order to use Pyppeteer

 Instead of Playwright's `ElementHandle` objects when using Playwright as parser, Pyppeteer has its own `ElementHandle` objects that are passed to the decorated functions.
 The decorated functions will need to accept 2 arguments, `element` and `page` objects.